canopy-js/canopy-js/README.md

 ![Local references](./readme/local.gif)

+Subtopics can only be referenced from within the topic file in which they are defined (with the exception of "import references," which will be explained below.)

+A topic paragraph can reference several subtopics, which in turn can reference several other subtopics, forming a tree.
+To maintain this tree structure, each subtopic can only be referenced by one "parent" paragraph.

 If you want to have two references to a given subtopic from multiple subtopics of that topic, you should make the target subtopic a topic proper, or use the "import reference" functionality described below.

 #### Global References

 A global reference connects a topic or subtopic to an entirely different topic.
-When a global link is selected, the user has the option of appending the new paragraph below the current one, separated by a small divider to indicate the change of topic, or, the user may press "return" or "alt/option-click" and redirect entirely to the new topic of the global link.

 To make a global link, we reference a topic defined in a different file: